Find Affordable College Courses

 38 Yearly Graduations

 The most popular school in the United States for higher education/higher education administration students seekinga doctor's degree is Maryville University of Saint Louis.
 Each year, around 10,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $24,766 per year, while in-state graduate students, on average, pay $14,346 per year.
-During the 2020-2021 academic year, 38 people received their doctor's degree in higher education/higher education administration from Maryville U. Of these students, 71% were women and 29% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 38 people received their doctor's degree in higher education/higher education administration from Maryville U. Of these students, 70% were women and 44% were members of underrepresented racial-ethnic groups.

 #2